Stimulus Check Update: Will You Get A Fourth Relief Payment?

 All of this voiced support keeps the possibility of another round of stimulus checks — or recurring stimulus checks — alive.
 It doesn’t make it likely, however.
 And there are a number of reasons why.

 Vaccinations are progressing steadily.
 Adults and those at least 16 years old are now eligible to be inoculated in all 50 states.
-Three different options are available to the public again since the pause has been lifted on the Johnson & Johnson vaccine.
+Some places allow vaccinations for those as young as 12.
+Three different options are available to the public again since April’s pause on the Johnson & Johnson vaccine was lifted.
 Actually putting needles in arms will take more time, even since supply has caught up to demand.
-Americans have received over 279 million doses, with 48.2 percent of the population having received at least one dose and 38.1 percent completely vaccinated.
-Vaccination numbers continue to increase at a rate of under two million doses per day.
+Americans have received over 289 million doses, with 49.7 percent of the population having received at least one dose and 39.7 percent completely vaccinated.
+Vaccination numbers continue to increase at a rate of about 1.5 million doses per day.
 The Centers for Disease Control and Prevention (CDC) recently advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.

 With vaccinations rising and guidance moderating, the nation’s economy is showing additional signs of recovery as well.
-State and local governments are loosening restrictions, which helps businesses.
+State and local governments have loosened restrictions, which helps businesses.
 Hiring has picked up in some sectors.
 The average for new unemployment claims over four weeks continues to push downward.
-Consumer confidence continues to climb, reaching its highest level since the start of the pandemic.
-Consumers are also generally optimistic about business conditions and the job market and increasingly intend to take vacations.
+Consumer confidence is holding steady near its highest level since the start of the pandemic.
+Consumers are also generally optimistic about business conditions and the job market.

 In Nersisyan’s view, “let’s see if people still need more assistance.
 Let’s see how the economy’s doing as things keep opening up and the vaccination rates go up and things go back to some sense of normal.
 And let’s see where the unemployment numbers are.
 Are people still running behind on their rents and mortgages and so on?
 And based on that, let’s decide whether we need to inject more spending into the economy.
 I would say wait and see right now.”

 Some states are going a step further to push people back into the job market.
 These states, all led by Republicans, are planning to turn down the federal unemployment benefit bonus for its citizens.
-Earlier this week Texas became the latest state to join the list, when governor Governor Greg Abbott announced the June 26 end to federal benefits.
-That followed similar announcements from Alaska, Arizona, Georgia, Indiana, Ohio, and West Virginia.
-A total of at least 21 states are making the same kind of move.
+Earlier this week, Nebraska and Florida announced their discontinuation of these benefits.
+Nebraska’s will end on June 19, and Florida’s on June 26.
+Texas added its name to the list last week, when governor Governor Greg Abbott announced the June 26 end to federal benefits.
+All of these follow similar announcements from Alaska, Arizona, Georgia, Indiana, Ohio, and West Virginia.
+A total of at least 24 states are making the same kind of move.

 The Democrats used a process called reconciliation to pass the bill in the Senate without Republican support.
 That allows budget-related matters to proceed with a simple majority rather than the filibuster-proof 60 votes.
 Generally only one reconciliation bill can pass per fiscal year.
 But a subsequent ruling by the Senate parliamentarian, who interprets the legislative body’s rules, opened up a path for additional spending legislation.
 Without reconciliation, any bill would need at least 10 Republican votes, along with every Democratic vote.